techlib/celus/docs/user.rst

   When the error code of attempting to download data is ``non-sushi``, it means that it is not a standard error code reported back by the SUSHI server using the SUSHI error reporting mechanism, but rather some other error.
-Very often this occurs when the given URL is not correct and `Celus` gets an HTML document instead of the expected data.
+Very often this occurs when the given URL is not correct and `CELUS` gets an HTML document instead of the expected data.
 Displaying the downloaded document (if available) may help with determining this cause.

 *3031*